dzan-lab/humanode-helper/README.md

 # Description
+This application is designed to help manage the Humanode node.
+Main features:
-This script checks the Bioauth of the Humanode node and sends an alert in Telegram if the Bioauth is expired, about to expire on not answering.
+* Checks the Bioauth status of the Humanode node and sends an alert in Telegram if the Bioauth is expired and about to expire.
+* Checks the availability of the Humanode node RPC and sends an alert in Telegram if the RPC is not available (node down or not responding).
+* Check the Humanode node's sync status and send an alert in Telegram if the node is not synced.
+* Provide a permanent Humanode RPC URL for the node.
+(NGROK is not used due to tunnel downs and RPC URL changes)

+# Requirements
+* Public static IP address
+* Domain name
+* Python 3.6+
+* Docker
+* Telegram bot token
+* Telegram chat id

+# Some additional information
+Web access to Humanode Bioauth will permitted from CLIENT_IP only.
+(CLIENT_IP is defined in .env file)
+Script should be run on the same machine as the Humanode node.
 *SLEEP_TIMEOUT* in the .env file is the time in seconds between checks.
-Script should be run on the same machine as the Humanode node.
+(How often node will be checked for health)
 To check availability humanode RPC you can use the following command:
 ```bash
 curl http://127.0.0.1:9933 -X POST -H "Content-Type: application/json" -d '{"jsonrpc":"2.0","method":"bioauth_status","params":[],"id":1}'